aplteam/Cider/docs/Cider-User-Guide.md

 If the folder does not yet exist it will be created.
 In any case, the folder will be populated with a file `cider.config`.

+I> The default config file that is copied into any new project stems from a folder `.cider/` in your home directory.
+I>
+I> You may change this file and make amendments that suit your needs.
+I>
+I> However, when a new version of Cider is installed the template config file *might* come with new or renamed or removed properties, and those would not make it into the template file in `.cider/cider.config` in your home directory: watch the release notes for this.

 Note that `]Cider.CreateProject` deals differently with the possible combinations of namespace and source folder:

 * The namespace and the source folder are both empty